Tomorrowdawn/WitLog/README.md

 ```

 But if you want to extract content associating to duplicate names, the default indexing would only return the first match.
 This is not recommended.

+### FAQ

+- Q: I just want to log when something is wrong.
+So it's not a perfect static loop.
+How should I handle this?
+  - A: Divide your logger to serval small loggers.
+Ensure for each small logger, they are handling static loops.
+Worth noting, a trivial logger `logger = StaticLogger(['single'])` can handle any logging pattern of `single`, because it outputs **immediately** after receiving one logging message.
+So in theory, you can use many loggers for any patterns.
+In practice, you need to balance the coding effort and logging pattern.

 ### Convention